markwragg/PowerShell-Watch/README.md

 ```
 Get-Service | wc
 ```
 By default the cmdlet will run the specified ScriptBlock every 1 second and then return its output in full once it has changed from the first iteration.
 You can change the duration between checks via the `-Seconds` parameter.

 You can have the script run continuously (until interrupted via CTRL+C) by adding the `-Continuous` parameter.

 You can have the script return only objects in a collection that have changed or been added by using the `-Difference` parameter.

-If you use `-Verbose` the console will output a timestamp to the console each time a change has occurred.
+If you use `-Verbose` you will see a timestamp in the console prior to a change being output (particularly useful when using `-Continuous` and `-Difference`).

 For example:
 ```